Using GraphQL RPC

 Find all transactions that touched a given object

 Find all the transactions that touched (modified, transferred, or deleted) a given object.
-Useful when you want to trace the flow of a Coin, StakeSui, NFT, or similar object.
+This might be useful when you want to trace the flow of a Coin, StakeSui, NFT, or similar object.

 This example uses GraphQL variables and pagination.